-Provides for state aid to be made in 11 equal payments.
+Provides for state aid to be made in 11 equal payments on the 20th of each month from October through August.

 Sec.
 18. Application of Money Received Under Act

 Describes allowable uses of unrestricted state aid received under this act; requires annual audits, financial reports, and district budgets are to be made available on their websites.
 Districts and intermediate school districts must also report expenses and personnel costs, salary and benefit information on their websites.